|

 The

-budget is evidence of the boards priorities.
-A budget that changes little
+budget is evidence of the board’s priorities.
+A budget that changes

-organization should be accomplishing in the community.
-A budget that shows
+organization will be accomplishing in the community.
+A budget that

 priorities for making a real difference in the community.